imanefjer/CreativeCoding/README.md

 The Flowfield Animation project is an HTML canvas animation that simulates particle motion based on a flowfield.
 It uses a grid of vectors to guide the movement of particles, creating intriguing patterns and visual effects.

 ---
+## Features
+-Stunning and mesmerizing visual effects.
+-Customizable settings and parameters.
+-Real-time interaction and animation.
+-Export and save your creations.
+-Easily integrate these simulations into your own projects.

 Thank you for exploring these creative code projects!